chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 This produces bootstrapped estimates for three types of analyses:
 - Model diagnostics (i.e., comparing actual vs predicted low-access status) using pre-treatment data
 - Average treatment effects over time and across covariates
-- Treatment effect heterogeneity by socio-demographics, geography, baseline grocery store counts, and presence of dollar store policies.
+- Treatment effect heterogeneity by socio-demographics, geography, baseline grocery store counts, and presence of dollar store policies

 **Configuration Notes:**
 - `--mem=20gb --cpus-per-task=1` (ensures all analyses complete without errors)
 - `--export=model_geography=Urban` (or `Rural`)
-- Same email and account configuration from training.
+- Same email and account configuration from training (see Configuration Notes in Step 1)

-**Note:** Individual analyses can be run separately, but `sbatch_bootstrap_all_output.sh` runs all analyses in a single script.
+**Note:** Individual scripts can be run separately, but `sbatch_bootstrap_all_output.sh` runs all analyses in a single bash script.

 ### Figures and Tables